-- Hasta mudras are mudras with the hands.
+- Hasta mudras are mudras made with the hands.
 Hasta mudras are used in meditation.
 You can use hasta mudras to redirect the prana emitted by your hands back into your body.

 - Mana mudras are mudras involving the head.
 They are called head mudras because they involve different parts of the face.
-They utilise eyes, ears, nose, tongue, and lips.
+They utilise the eyes, ears, nose, tongue, and lips.
 These head mudras are important in Kundalini yoga and many meditation techniques.